rspack-contrib/build-tools-performance/README.md

 ## Credits

-- Forked from [farm-fe/performance-compare](https://github.com/farm-fe/performance-compare), thanks to the Farm team!
+Forked from [farm-fe/performance-compare](https://github.com/farm-fe/performance-compare), thanks to the Farm team!
-- Using Turbopack's bench cases (1000 React components), see https://turbo.build/pack/docs/benchmarks